-For nurses who have not worked in home care before, there will be a period of adjustment no matter how well thought through the experience is by all involved.
-It is a different environment and nurses need to be aware that it will take time to make the adjustment.
-There are never going to be the clearly defined roles and responsibilities which exist in other environments.
+For nurses who have not worked in home care before, there will be a period of adjustment no matter how well the experience is thought through by all involved.
+It is a different environment, and nurses must realize it will take time to make the adjustment.
+There are never going to be the clearly defined roles and responsibilities that exist in other environments.
 Learning to cope with the home setting will necessitate a willingness and ability to be flexible.

-Family members will be experiencing a number of emotionally charged issues over the course of the home care experience.
-They may react angrily toward nurses in ways which are inappropriate.
+Family members will experience a number of emotionally charged issues over the course of the home care experience.
+They may react angrily toward nurses in ways that are inappropriate.
 Nurses do not have to submit to mental or verbal abuse.
-However, it is important to remember to objectify and not take personally outbursts which are not rational.
-Experienced professionals do not feel threatened when a parent questions some action and nurses need to be prepared to both listen to the content as well as the meaning of questions or even outbursts.
+However, it is important to remember to be objective and not take irrational outbursts personally.
+Experienced professionals do not feel threatened when a parent questions some action.
+Nurses should be prepared to listen to the content as well as the meaning of questions or even outbursts.
 It is important to evaluate what else is going on in the home because even subtle changes may be the source of stress.